albinpalsson/aoc_2022/README.md

 This year I put all setup and environment control into one script, _setup.sh_.
 Running `./setup dayX` does the following:
-* If directory doesnt already exist, initiatest a new folder with skeleton code.
+* If directory doesnt already exist, initiates a new folder with skeleton code.
 * In a forever running loop, triggered when any source code is modified:
   * format code
   * compile (linking with shared library)